pervognsen/bitwise/FAQ.md

 **Q: What languages will we be using?**

-Most systems-level software will be written in our own C-like systems programming language, which will be implemented in C. We'll also be writing a smattering of RISC V assembly language by hand.
+Most systems-level software will be written in our own C-like systems programming language, which will be implemented in C99.
+We'll also be writing a smattering of RISC V assembly language by hand.
 Along the way, we'll learn how to implement other kinds of languages, like Forth, Lisp, and an embeddable scripting language.
 But the only language you need to know fluently in advance is C.